top of page

 Founders and Executives Are Relocating—Strategically

-The UAE continues to attract senior executives and founders seeking a stable, high-growth jurisdiction.
-However, relocation today is far more sophisticated than simply securing a visa or opening a bank account.
+The UAE attracts senior executives and founders seeking a stable, high-growth jurisdiction.
+However, relocation today is more sophisticated than securing a visa or opening a bank account.

 GulfArabia Partners cites growing demand for integrated relocation advisory covering: